 Setting Your Default To HTML And UTF 8

-Ensure that HTML and UTF-8 are set as the default format for your outgoing messages in your Outlook.
+Ensure that HTML and UTF-8 are the default format for your outgoing messages in your Outlook.
 These are the recommended settings for anyone using Outlook to help with consistently formatted emails.
+To ensure that your default format is HTML:

 - Click on File > Options